danieltjw/aifutures/README.md

 How should societies and governments address the increasing work insecurity?

-In the Caretaker Scenario, a Superintelligent AI will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable).
+In the Caretaker Scenario, a Artificial Super Intelligence will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable).

 ---